 What to Avoid

-Whatever you choose, do not be satisfied with an outcome like this one….. (some people should stick to the laundry business, and not offer alterations)
+Whatever you choose, do not be satisfied with an outcome like this one (pictured below) Some people should stick to the laundry business, and not offer alterations.
+If the person you hire charges 12 bucks to fix up your sleeves, don’t expect pleasing aesthetics.
+You’d be better off removing the buttons altogether.

 To conclude: if you usually need major sleeve alterations, it’s best to seek out jackets with unfinished cuffs, or non-functional buttons on the cuff.